Monkey D. Luffy: Haki

 Luffy has the ability to use Haki (覇気).
 This ability has three types: Armament Haki (武装色の覇気, Busōshoku no Haki), an armor-like force, which can amplify defense and the force of attacks and negate a Devil Fruit user's defense, allow physical contact and damage; Observation Haki (見聞色の覇気, Kenbunshoku no Haki), a sixth sense, which can read a person's moves and detect their presence; and Conqueror's Haki (覇王色の覇気, Haōshoku no Haki), which can render weak-willed people or animals near him unconscious.

 Luffy learns all those types of Haki and uses them with his improved attacks.
-As a result of his encounter with Magellan, he has also developed an immunity to poison (although it is shown that a strong poison may affect him, albeit very slowly).
+As a result of his encounter with Magellan, the prison warden of Impel Down who consumed the Poison-Poison fruit, he has also developed an immunity to poison (although it is shown that a strong poison may affect him, albeit very slowly).
 During his fight against Charlotte Katakuri, Luffy gains an advanced form of Observation Haki (Called Future Sight) to see several seconds into the future.

 During his time at Udon prison in Wano, Luffy gains two new advanced forms of Armament Haki.
 The first one is called Emission to shoot a short blast of Haki from a distance while the second one is called Internal Destruction which can also go inside his target's body or objects and destroy it from within.
 During his fight with Kaidou at the top of Onigashima, Luffy unlocks an advanced form of Conqueror's Haki.
 It is the ability to coat his entire body with it, similar to Armament Haki, which could further enhance his attacks.